kkmita/kkmita.github.io/_posts/2022-07-29-best-paper.md

 Uncertainty naturally arises about whether all calls should be equally treated as supervised to the same extent.
 Let's consider a patient in a state of mania.
-Now, one of the calls recorded during the **ground truth period** was a quick discussion with the patient's boss, while the next one was a long, passionate discussion with their friend.
+Suppose that one of the calls recorded during the ground truth period was a quick discussion with the patient's boss, while the next one was a long, passionate discussion with their friend.
-The voice characteristics obtained during each of these would be presented to the algorithm as typical of disease phase $$y_{\text{visit}}$$=`mania` **to the same extent**.
+The voice characteristics obtained during each of these calls would be presented to the algorithm as **typical** of disease phase $$y_{\text{visit}}$$=`mania` **to the same extent**.
 Should they really be treated this way?
 Would they be if the expert could carefully listen to them and express their opinion?
 Obviously, we don't know the topic of the conversation, but we would still like to adjust the strength of supervision anyway.
-We are willing to estimate if - based on all the data we have - the supervised phone call is *highly certain* or *less so* for the specific phase of the disease?
+Our goal can be formulated as the task of estimation if - based on all the data we have - the supervised phone call is *highly certain* or *less so* for the specific phase of the disease?

 We can accomplish this estimation task using our novel method - **Confidence Path Regularization**